fbpx

 None of what we’ve discussed here matters if you don’t take action.
 So this is where you put all of the steps discussed into play and work towards becoming the reader you want to be and achieving those reading goals.

-Do you have any reading goals or resolutions?
+Do you have any goals or resolutions for your reading life?

 What are your plans to achieve them?
 Do you have any tips or tricks that would benefit other readers?
-Let’s talk about it all in the comments.
+Let’s talk all about setting and achieving goals in the comments below.

 How To Set and Achieve Your Reading Goals